aye-shadow/fast-mlops-workshop/README.md

-btw just wanted to say the command 'pipreqs /path/to/your/project' or in my case 'pipreqs .' only adds stuff if it's actually imported in the .py files as well!
+i was using pipreqs to create the requirements.txt file, and i just wanted to note an observation: the 'pipreqs /path/to/your/project' or in my case 'pipreqs .' command only adds stuff if it's actually imported in the .py files as well!